-An undergraduate student may, for the purpose of raising a grade, enroll in a course for credit no more than two times (two total enrollments) unless other-wise noted in the course description.
-For students receiving a letter grade of A,B,C,D, or F, the course repetition must occur at Southern Illinois http://registrar.siu.edu/pdf/ugradcatalog1314.pdf
+An undergraduate student may, for the purpose of raising a grade, enroll in a course for credit no more than two times (two total enrollments) unless otherwise noted in the course description.
+For students receiving a letter grade of A,B,C,D, or F, the course repetition must occur at Southern Illinois University Carbondale.
+Only the most recent (last) grade will be calculated in the overall GPA and count toward hours earned.
+See full policy at http://registrar.siu.edu/pdf/ugradcatalog1314.pdf